Visual Anthropology Narratives

 Native Women Warriors.
 Encaustic wax on wood panel, 16x20

 These portraits honor 19th century indigenous women who fought alongside men to protect their people,and they became leaders in their tribes.
 Lozen was an Apache who learned the ways of the warriors and joined forces with Geronimo.
-Brown Weasel Woman was a highly respected member of the Piegan Tribe of the Blackfeet Nation, and Buffalo Calf Woman, Cheyenne, was known for knocking Custer off his horse at the Battle of Bighorn.
+Running Eagle was a highly respected member of the Piegan Tribe of the Blackfeet Nation, and Buffalo Calf Woman, Cheyenne, was known for knocking Custer off his horse at the Battle of Bighorn.
 These are stories that need to be told.
-To me, they embody American resilience.
+They embody American resilience.

 No one's a stranger in Ireland.
 I loved how friendly everyone in Ireland is, and that 'there's a smile in their eyes.'
 Images inspired by photos from Irish street photographer Tim Bingham @public_lens.